A Girl with a Temper: Plot

 The best farm worker Katya Ivanova travels to the district center, in search of truth and the possibility of punishing the director-bureaucrat Meshkov, who collapsed the once prosperous work in the Far East animal-breeding sovkhoz.
-On the way to the station, Katya manages to catch and pass over a saboteur to the border guards.
+On the way to the station, Katya manages to catch and hand over a saboteur to the border guards.
 She then rides the train without a ticket to write a complaint, which means that she has to work as a waitress in the dining car on the way to Moscow.

 On the train, Katya meets a sailor Sergei, but upon arrival in Moscow they lose each other.
 Katya is employed as a saleswoman in a fur shop and after that at a factory of gramophone records.
-At the same time she actively convinces female work colleagues to go to the Far East.
+At the same time she actively convinces female colleagues to go to the Far East.

 For a long time Sergei looks for Katya and he finally finds her.
 Meanwhile Katya's complaint is examined.
-She is appointed as the new director of the farm, instead of the dismissed Meshkov.
-Katya and her friend Sergei go to the Far East.
+Meshkov is dismissed and Katya is appointed as the new director of the farm.
+Katya and Sergei go to the Far East.